cloudkitects/Stellar.DAL/README.md

 We're considering adding a broad rule or creating a private endpoint, but please consider excluding them with a trait or using (or setting up) your own Azure subscription and tests in the meantime.
 Read other sections regarding procuring a managed identity.

 Tests are likely to fail initially for serverless databases.
-Consider increasing the timeout or rerunning them with timeout exceptions.
+Consider increasing the timeout or rerunning them if/when they throw timeout exceptions.